motioninnerg-ui/motioninnerg-ui.github.io/content/_index.md

           start: "#aad6ec55"
           position: "50% 40%"
     content:
+      title: "I'm Mo — plant-based living, ancestral roots, and nervous system regulation"
+      text: "Eight years deep into this lifestyle.
+It goes way beyond what's on your plate, it's about settling your nervous system, clearing mental noise, and taking full control of your health on your own terms."
       eyebrow: "Body sovereignty & real health"
-      text: "I’m Mo — eight years deep into plant-based living, ancestral roots, and nervous system regulation.
-It goes way beyond what’s on your plate: it’s about settling your nervous system, clearing mental noise, and taking full control of your health on your own terms."
       primary_action:
         url: "#ebook"
         icon: book-open